 Sequoia Center was founded as a response to the growing disparity between the need for psychedelic-assisted therapies and access to affordable and relevant services.
-As boutique for-profit retreat centers continue to proliferate across the country, many people who are most in need of psychedelic services find them financially out of reach.
-Our goal is to remedy this growing gap by pouring our funding directly into the services we provide, to invest in our community first and foremost.
+As for-profit retreat centers continue to proliferate across the country, many people who are most in need of psychedelic services find them financially out of reach.
+Our goal is to remedy this growing gap by pouring our funding directly into the services we provide, as an investment in our community.

-To ensure that the future of psychedelic-assisted services is ethical, accessible, and evidence-based, we value conducting outcomes research in addition to providing services to the community.
+To ensure that the future of psychedelic-assisted services is ethical, accessible, and evidence-based, we value conducting outcomes research (client opt-in only!) in addition to providing services to the community.
 We aim to help the larger psychedelic ecosystem define best practices, develop clear ethical standards, train new practitioners, and educate the public.

 Our current service offerings include ketamine-assisted psychotherapy as well as psychedelic preparation and integration services.
-In addition, as Oregon's state-regulated Psilocybin Services Program rolls out, we are collaborating with psilocybin service sites to provide consulting and ancillary services to clients who could benefit (e.g., evaluations, treatment planning, integration therapy, and other support services).
 We specialize in individualized treatment planning and care coordination (with organizations within and outside the 'healthcare system'), so that *all* clients who wish to access psychedelic services can receive the highest potential benefit for their unique needs.
-We have a particular focus on serving clients with complex or co-occurring medical and/or mental health conditions, as well as clients who hold marginalized identities or come from historically under-served communities (e.g., BIPOC, LGBTQ+, Veterans).
+Our focus is on serving clients with complex or co-occurring medical and/or mental health conditions, as well as clients who hold marginalized identities or come from historically under-served communities (e.g., BIPOC, LGBTQ+, Veterans).

 FIRST YEAR PROGRESS:

-Sequoia Center officially incorporated as an Oregon nonprofit in January 2022 (Our 501c3 application is pending with the IRS).
-We are fiscally sponsored by Chacruna Institute for Psychedelic Plant Medicines.
+Sequoia Center incorporated as an Oregon nonprofit corporation in January 2022, and is now officially recognized as a 501(c)3 tax exempt organization.
 We received grant funding from the Educational Foundation of America (EFA) to build our basic infrastructure and pilot our ketamine-assisted psychotherapy programs, offering subsidized funding for individuals identifying as BIPOC and/or LGBTQIA+.
-We intentionally started slow, serving a small number of clients at a time, so that our initial therapists and physicians could integrate important lessons from each client we worked with.

-Since April 2022, we have completed 64 ketamine-assisted sessions (plus assessments, preparation, and integration sessions); all clients identified as BIPOC and/or LGBTQIA+.
-The most common reason for seeking services was to treat complex trauma & PTSD; other reasons included healing from eating disorders, addiction, severe anxiety, medical trauma, and relationship issues.
-Clients chose their own hourly out-of-pocket fees for services according to a restorative justice-informed sliding scale model.
-This proved quite successful and impactful for clients.
-We used grant funding to reimburse any difference between clients' chosen hourly rates and our practitioners' hourly rates for services.
+Since April 2022, we have completed 75+ ketamine-assisted sessions (plus assessments, preparation, and integration sessions); all with clients identifying as BIPOC and/or LGBTQIA+.
+The most common indication treated was complex trauma & PTSD; others included eating disorders, addiction, severe anxiety, medical trauma, and relationship issues.
+Clients chose their own hourly out-of-pocket fees according to a restorative justice-informed sliding scale model.
+This proved quite successful; we used grant funding to reimburse any difference between clients' chosen hourly rates and our practitioners' hourly rates for services.

-In addition to providing individualized services in our offices, we have collaborated and consulted with several organizations in the Portland community to bring ketamine-assisted psychotherapy to existing programs and sites.
-So far, we have worked with addiction recovery centers, an inpatient psychiatric hospital, and an organization focused on serving members of Native American tribes.
+In addition to providing individualized services in our offices, we are collaborating and consulting with diverse organizations in the Portland community to bring ketamine-assisted psychotherapy to existing programs and sites.

 WHY DONATE TO SEQUOIA CENTER?